Carnival (Bottom): Synopsis

 As Eddie is recovering in some pain, Richie sheepishly reveals that the filming moved him to tears.
 Not because of Eddie's performance but, rather, due to the realisation that he had forgotten to put the tape into the camera.
 Eddie flatly refuses Richie's demand for a re-shoot as Richie angrily states that a blank tape is worthless.
 This gives him an idea — they will instead send a completely blank tape to Beadle's show, claiming they had forgotten that it should have contained footage of Richie's wife "sewing her head to the curtains."
-Richie suggests they check the tape is blank, finding a use for the VCRs Eddie had stolen.
-Eddie spends a year getting the video up and running (the act of unwrapping the package taking several months) and only finishes the eve of the following year's carnival.
+Richie suggests they check to see if the tape is blank, finding a use for the VCRs Eddie had stolen.
+Eddie however spends a year getting the video up and running (the act of unwrapping the package and reading installation manual taking several months) and only finishes the eve of the following year's carnival, when Richie returns from his summer holiday.
 Despite Eddie's efforts leading the VCR to explode once the power is connected, they manage to get the tape up and running with the aid of an unfortunate repair man.

 While eventually viewing the tape, they find out that, despite the recording being made in mute, it contains a film of the Prime Minister having an affair with two women.
 Richie hits upon the idea of using the tape for blackmail and phones the government stating their intentions.
-In the course of the conversation Richie accidentally uses his real name and hangs up in terror.
-He tells Eddie to phone instead and use an assumed name leading Eddie to ring and give the name "Richard Richard" when asked.
-As a result, the building is soon surrounded by the SAS.
+In the course of the conversation Richie unwittingly and accidentally uses his real name and hangs up in terror.
+He tells Eddie to phone instead and use an assumed name leading Eddie to ring and foolishly give the name "Richard Richard" rather than a different name when asked.
+As a result, the building is soon surrounded by the police and the SAS.
 Eddie suggests turning the siege into a chance to "eat like kings" and demand food.
-Richie and Eddie's unfortunate inexperience with siege tactics results in a hail of bullets perforating the flat.
+But Richie and Eddie's unfortunate inexperience with siege tactics and ignorant skills of negotiations results in a hail of bullets perforating the flat.
 In response to the SAS commander's demand to "throw down the video" Eddie complies by hurling the entire machine out of the window instead of just the tape, landing on their besiegers in the process.
 As Richie and Eddie debate the meaning of the last words they heard over the phone ("Go, A-squad!") several masked SAS operatives burst into the flat.
 They open fire as the panicked flatmates utter their last words — "Oh, shit!"